 Capacity -This varies hugely between products and depends on the number of pockets the files have and the size of the gusset that allows the pockets to expand.
 The very largest files have a 70mm capacity which can hold hundreds of sheets of A4 80gsm paper.
 The important thing to remember with all expanding files is not to overload it as this strains the files joints which will result in ripping and a damaged, unusable file.

-Other Features - Desktop expanding files are an increasingly popular product as they offer a flexible, easy to use and easy to access filing system that can sit at the end of your desk or on a bookcase or office cupboard.
+Other Features - Desktop concertina files are an increasingly popular product as they offer a flexible, easy to use and easy to access filing system that can sit at the end of your desk or on a bookcase or office cupboard.
 They are typically made from a hard wearing polypropylene and contain up to 15 pockets for your filing.